Why cover domestic partners?

 In the absence of sexual orientation and gender identity protections through federal and consistent state law, LGBTQ+ individuals remain vulnerable to discrimination in housing, access to public places, federal funding, credit, education, jury service, and, in some cases, employment (for employees not covered under Title VII).
 While LGBTQ Americans can get legally married, this lack of guaranteed protection in other domains means a newly married LGBTQ+ couple are at risk for eviction from their home by a discriminatory landlord that sees their wedding photos on social media.
 Until LGBTQ+ Americans have full equality through the federal Equality Act, domestic partner benefits will remain an essential CEI standard that helps to fill the void left by federal and state law and ensure LGBTQ+ workers and their families receive equitable benefits whether married or partnered.

 Domestic partner benefits do not only serve same-sex couples.
 In fact, over the last decade most businesses that have offered same-sex partner benefits also extended these to partners.
 In other words, businesses have increasingly recognized the value of decoupling benefits from the legal definition of marriage to meet the needs of their diverse workforces.

-To receive credit in Criteria 2a and 2b (20 points) a company must have the following:
+To receive credit in Criteria 2a, b, and c (20 points) a company must have the following:

-- Same and different-sex domestic partner soft benefits (5 Points)
+- Equivalency in same- and different-sex domestic partner medical and soft benefits (10 points)

 See below for an overview of the scored questions.
 For even more in depth help on this section, click here.